-It is now time for the hero to receive their ultimate boon, the sale is complete, the subscription has begun, and their products have arrived.
+Now it is time for the hero to receive their ultimate boon, the sale is complete, the subscription has begun, and the products have arrived.
 Whatever this elixir, it allows the hero to access their full power over the ordinary world.
 It is usually bestowed by a goddess, through marriage, or by the supernatural mentor who first set the hero on the path, neatly completing the main arc of our story.

 The Dragon has been slain but that doesn’t guarantee the return journey will be smooth sailing.
 There are still lesser homebound obstacles to overcome.

 Bilbo: ‘”Victory after all, I suppose!
 Well, it seems a very gloomy business.”